Please visit our knowledgebase, where you can search for helpful information, ask a question, or chat live with one of our customer care agents.

 - In what regions is SHIELD available?

-SHIELD is initially available only in the United States and Canada.
+SHIELD is initially available only in the United States, Canada, and Hong Kong.

 Register to be notified of SHIELD updates, including international plans.

 - What Android games does SHIELD work with?